omerhalid/hangman_cpp/readme.md

 ## Known Issues and Future Improvements

 - There is a known bug where if a letter appears more than once in the word, the game only counts it once.
 This will be addressed in a future update.
-- A future enhancement will be to limit the user to 6 guesses.

 ## How to Play